ampproject/amphtml/spec/amp-story-player.md

 **Parameters**

 - string or null: the URL of the story to show.
-- string (optional): the page id of the page to display.
+- string (optional): the ID attribute of the page element.

 Will change the current story being displayed by the player.